tanuj-aelf/github-issue-agent/README.md

 - Never commit `.env` files to your repository
 - The `.env` files are included in `.gitignore` to prevent accidental commits
-- If no API keys are provided, the application will use a fallback LLM service that provides static responses
+- If no API keys are provided, the application will use a fallback LLM service that provides basic responses

 ## Running the Application